tensorflow/gan/tensorflow_gan/examples/README.md

 ## Steps to run an example

 1. Add the examples directory to your PYTHONPATH environment variable with ex `export PYTHONPATH=${TFGAN_REPO}/tensorflow_gan/examples:${PYTHONPATH}`.
 Be sure to use the location where you cloned this repository.
 1. Add this repository to your PYTHONPATH environment variable so that it can be used for `tensorflow_gan` instead of any older libraries you might have installed.
 Ex: `export PYTHONPATH=${TFGAN_REPO}:${PYTHONPATH}`.
 1. Install the necessary dependencies, which depend on which example you want to run.
-At a minimum, you will need `tensorflow` and `tensorflow_datasets`.
+At a minimum, you will need `tensorflow`, `tensorflow_probability`, and `tensorflow_datasets`.
 1. Follow the instructions in the particular example directory's `README.md`.

 ## Debugging